mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 illustrates we expect a function despite the fact that `run` is an awful function name.

+## 4.2 Best practices that work well with typecasting
 There are a few best practices that work with typcasting to create a virtuous cycle that accelerates product development: